 Today ridership numbers for Amtrak have broken 25 million and as transportation issues are becoming more of a discussion in our country passenger railroading is gaining more and more support and its future looks very good, but just how good remains to be seen as it depends on the level of funding we are willing to invest in train travel and its variants (such as LRT, subways, even trolley/interurban services which are beginning to also make a comeback).
 To learn more about Amtrak's current services by state please click here.

-Travel By Train In The USA, Tourist Trains And Museums
+Tourist Trains And Museums

 Tourist trains, also known as heritage railroads, are perhaps the best way to experience what traveling by train years ago was like.
 Many of these operations use vintage, restored cars and locomotives from the 1950s or earlier.
 For instance, the Grand Canyon Railway in Arizona operates restored streamlined cars from the 1950s and classic Alco diesel locomotives for power.
 Then there is the Strasburg Railroad in Pennsylvania which operates restored steam locomotives and 19th century passenger train cars, which have been painstakingly restored to like new.
 If you truly wish to know what traveling by train was like back then, please consider riding one of the many excursion trains available!

 If you would like to learn more about tourist railroads and possibly riding aboard one please click here.
 Of course, if you really have the money to spend you can also rent your own private rail car to travel around the country in true luxury aboard the back of any Amtrak train.
-For more on how to travel by train across the USA via Amtrak please click here.
+For more on rail travel across the USA via Amtrak please click here.
 Also, for more on the venerable trolley and interurban services (the country's early form of mass transit, before it was unceremoniously replaced by buses) which be found across the country please click here.
 Finally, for a historical overview of passenger rail travel in the United States please click here.